cloud-barista/cm-grasshopper/README.md

 ## How to run

-### 1. Build and run

-1.1.
-Write the configuration file.
+1. Write the configuration file.
   - Configuration file name is 'cm-grasshopper.yaml'
   - The configuration file must be placed in one of the following directories.
     - .cm-grasshopper/conf directory under user's home directory